Why are tyres dual marked ?

 So when you see a multi size marked tyre, what size is it?
 A good rule of thumb is if a tyre has dual marking, the actual tyre it is the larger of the sizes quoted.
 So for example 550/600x18 is a straight 600x18 tyre out of the original 600x18 tyre mould.
 So as you can now appreciate, you cannot have 2 sizes of tyre in one tyre - or can you?

 But with Blockley, and Blockley only, since we design and make all our tyres from scratch with brand new moulds we are starting from a clean sheet of paper, rather than those hunting down worn out scrap to revitalise.
 So for example in the case of Blockley a 475/500x19 really is a genuine mix dimensionally of these 2 sizes.
-450/500x18 similarly so.
-Most of our dual marked sizes are an amalgam of the sizes unlike any other brand, although in a few cases they are not.
+The 450/500x18 similarly so.
+Some of our dual marked sizes are an amalgam of the sizes unlike any other brand, although in some cases they are not.
 At Blockley we really abhor this dual marking business, but this is the way of the world and we try and do this to an absolute minimum.
-One of our latest tyre sizes produced is 440/450x21 which is a case in point, which we have had to do the dual marking on because that is what everyone asks us for. . . .
+One of our latest tyre sizes produced is 440/450x21 which is a case in point, which we have had to do the dual marking on because this is what customers are asking us for. . . .